HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 Use colors to show the isomorphisms on each member of the open cover
 </div>

-So the bishop finite sets are exactly the [covering spaces][13] with finite fibres.
+In fact, the bishop finite sets are exactly the [covering spaces][13] with finite fibres.
 These inherit lots of nice properties from the cardinals, since as far as the internal logic is concerned they're isomorphic to cardinals!